KarelZe/tclf/README.md

 - Quote rule[^4]
 - Tradesize rule[^3]

+For a primer on trade classification rules visit the [rules section 🆕](https://karelze.github.io/tclf/rules/) in our docs.

 ## Minimal Example

 Let's start simple: classify all trades by the quote rule and all other trades, which cannot be classified by the quote rule, randomly.